 The reason you should guest post on a regular basis is that it can do wonders for your search traffic.
 For example, I wrote 59 guest posts, which help build an extra 117 links into 30 posts on Quick Sprout.

-As you can see from the image above, the posts I linked to from my guest posts received more search engine traffic than the posts that didn’t gain as many links.
-And then if you add in the number or leads and sales those guest posts generated, the ROI was huge.
+As you can see from the image above, the posts I linked to from my guest posts received more search engine traffic than the posts without many external links pointing to them.
+If you add in the number of leads and sales those guest posts generated, the ROI was huge.

-- Give a shout out to the submitter when you do post their content, since they’re very likely to show both the content and your response to their friends.
+- Give a shout out to the submitters when you do post their content, since they’re very likely to show both the content and your response to their friends.

 Mistake #5: Not measuring the results

-- Where and how the content was shared socially – you can use services like Hootsuite to track the number of social shares and the channels content was shared from.
+- Where and how the content was shared socially – you can use services like Hootsuite to track the number of social shares and the channels used to share the content.

 Here is an example of what we track on our KISSmetrics blog:

-At KISSmetrics we try to optimize our blog for return visits because we know it helps create brand loyalty an in the long run those visitors are more likely to turn into customers.
+At KISSmetrics we try to optimize our blog for return visits because we know it helps create brand loyalty.
+In the long run, those visitors are more likely to turn into customers.